daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 ### Getting started with Cluster API Provider vSphere (CAPV)

 Let's dig into it and see how we can get a Kubernetes cluster-API management cluster in vSphere in 6 steps.
-While this is more complicated than Tanzu Community Edition, it is still made easy for thanks to the efforts of the team behind the cluster-API project and kubeadm.
+While this is more complicated than Tanzu Community Edition that offer a shiny web UI, it is still made easy for thanks to the efforts of the team behind the cluster-API project and kubeadm.